zzqqp/Local-Area-Network-Messanger/README.md

 • Developed an instant messaging Java application which enables communication over a local network and supports user registration, authentication and profile updating functionalities.

 • Stored users’ credentials and information in MySQL.
-JDBC was used to provide connection between server and database.
+JDBC and ODBC were used to provide connection between server and database.

 • UDP Socket was selected for communication between users because of the fast processing time, while TCP Socket was chosen for the connection between user and server to guarantee the reliability and security.